-Upon completion of this course, the successful student will have reliably demonstrated the ability to recognize the need for change in their environment and how to apply skills to meet those demands.
+Upon successful completion of this diversity and inclusion course, students will have reliably demonstrated the ability to recognize the need for change in their environment and how to apply skills to meet those demands.

 Students will be able to solve complex diversity issues with intercultural awareness and problem-solving skills.
 Students will study change management and inclusion of people of all communities, e.g., LGBTQIA2S+, people with disabilities, different religious beliefs, and systemic racism.